Joran van der Sloot: 2007 search and arrest

-On 27 April 2007, a new search involving some 20 investigators was launched at Van der Sloot's parents' home in Aruba.
-Dutch authorities searched the yard and surrounding area, using shovels and thin metal rods to penetrate the dirt.
+On April 27, 2007, a new search involving some 20 investigators was launched at Van der Sloot's parents' home in Aruba.
+Dutch authorities searched the yard and surrounding area, using shovels and thin metal rods to probe the ground.
 A spokesman for the prosecutor's office, Vivian van der Biezen, stated: "The investigation has never stopped and the Dutch authorities are completely reviewing the case for new indications."
 A statement released directly from the prosecutor's office stated: "The team has indications that justify a more thorough search."
 Investigators did not comment on what prompted the new search, except that it was not related to Van der Sloot's book.

-On 21 November 2007, Van der Sloot and the Kalpoe brothers were re-arrested in Arnhem and Aruba for "suspicion of involvement in voluntary manslaughter and causing serious bodily harm that resulted in the death of Natalee Holloway" because of what the Aruba prosecutor's office stated was "new incriminating evidence" related to Holloway's disappearance.
-Van der Sloot was returned to Aruba on 23 November, and a court hearing on 26 November ruled to continue his detention for eight days.
-The Kalpoe brothers were released on 1 December.
-Van der Sloot was ordered released on 7 December, and he was released without charge the same day.
+On November 21, 2007, Van der Sloot and the Kalpoe brothers were re-arrested in Arnhem and Aruba, respectively, for "suspicion of involvement in voluntary manslaughter and causing serious bodily harm that resulted in the death of Natalee Holloway" because of what the Aruba prosecutor's office stated was "new incriminating evidence" related to Holloway's disappearance.
+Van der Sloot returned to Aruba on November 23, and a court hearing on November 26 ruled to continue his detention for eight days.
+The Kalpoe brothers were released on December 1.
+Van der Sloot was ordered released on December 7; he was released without charge the same day.